Annie Moore (immigrant): Family

-Moore's parents, Matthew and Julia, had come to the United States in 1888 and were living at 32 Monroe Street in Manhattan.
-Annie married a son of German Catholic immigrants, Joseph Augustus Schayer (1876–1960), a salesman at Manhattan's Fulton Fish Market.
-She died of heart failure on December 6, 1924, at age 50 and is buried in Calvary Cemetery, Queens.
-Her previously unmarked grave was identified in August 2006.
-On October 11, 2008, a dedication ceremony was held at Calvary which celebrated the unveiling of a marker for her grave, a Celtic Cross made of Irish Blue Limestone.
+Moore's parents, Matthew Moore and Julia Cronin Moore, had come to the United States in 1888 and were living at 32 Monroe Street in Manhattan.

+After coming to America, Annie married a son of German Catholic immigrants, Joseph Augustus Schayer (1876–1960), a salesman at Manhattan's Fulton Fish Market.
+They lived on the few same blocks on Manhattan's Lower East Side until Moore passed away.
 She had 11 children of whom five survived to adulthood, and three of them had children.
 The rest all died before the age of three.

+Death

+Moore died of heart failure on December 6, 1924, at age 50 and is buried in Calvary Cemetery, Queens.
+She was buried in an unmarked grave, possibly due to her family's poverty.
+Her grave was identified in August 2006.
+On October 11, 2008, a dedication ceremony was held at Calvary which celebrated the unveiling of a marker for her grave, a Celtic Cross made of Irish Blue Limestone.

+According to "family lore," Moore was such a large woman that, when she died, the casket carrying her body had to be brought through the house via a window as the narrow doorways could not accommodate the width.

 Mistaken identity

-A woman named "Annie Moore" who died near Fort Worth, Texas, in 1924 had long been thought to be the one whose arrival marked the beginning of Ellis Island.
-Further research, however, established that the Annie Moore in Texas was born in Illinois.
+A woman named "Annie Moore" who died near Fort Worth, Texas in a streetcar accident, in 1924 had long been thought to be the one whose arrival marked the beginning of Ellis Island.
+However, further research by Megan Smolenyak and Brian Andersson established that the Annie Moore in Texas was born in Illinois, making it impossible for her to be the first immigrant to pass through Ellis Island.